The countdown clock is clicking again for the Tokyo Olympics | Times Leader

 After cursory talk about an Olympics in the spring, the new summer dates overlap perfectly with the same time slot that was picked for 2020.
 Organizers are hoping to overlay the old plans with new plans, keeping venues in place, securing thousands of rooms in the Athletes Village, deploying the same volunteers, and letting people who bought tickets keep them.

-The summer date also avoids conflicts with the crowded North American and European sports schedules.
-But summer in Tokyo also means grappling with intense heat and humidity, the major worry for games organizers before the pandemic.
+The summer date also avoids conflicts with the crowded North American and European sports schedules. , the major worry for games organizers before the pandemic.

 “Obviously in the summer there might be typhoons and the heat problems,” Mori said.
 “However, this situation is the same.
 We always had those problems so we will be prepared for those issues.”

-Though the international sports federations went along with the new dates, some of them, like the International Triathlon Union, preferred the cooler spring during Japan’s cherry blossom season.
+Though the international sports federations went along with the new dates, some like the International Triathlon Union preferred the cooler spring during Japan’s cherry blossom season.
 But that was overridden by the easiest route to lining up venues.

 “We are having discussions with all the venues at the moment,” said Toshiro Muto, the CEO of the organizing committee.
 “At this point we don’t have a final decision.
 However, some problems have already become apparent.”